Paul Dacre: Expenditure, revenue and circulation

-Dacre has pursued a strategy of appointing star columnists established at other newspapers at significantly raised salaries, including in 2006, Peter Oborne (for £200,000 per annum) and Tom Utley (for £120,000).
+Dacre pursued a strategy of appointing star columnists established at other newspapers at significantly raised salaries, including in 2006, Peter Oborne (for £200,000 per annum) and Tom Utley (for £120,000).
 Richard Littlejohn was then on £700,000 a year.
-Contractual problems have sometimes broken into the open.
+Contractual problems sometimes broke into the open.
 Astrologer Jonathan Cainer, before his 2000–4 sojourn when he worked for other titles, was offered £1 million to stay with the Mail because he was thought vital to sustaining the paper's circulation over the Daily Express.
 This dispute led to a court case against Cainer which the Mail lost.
 Another legal entanglement came in 2005 with The Sun when the terms of Littlejohn's contract came into conflict with his obligations to his former newspaper.
 Dacre's appearance in the High Court was only averted by a few days.
 Like other titles, reductions in the editorial budget because of the decline in advertising revenue have resulted in staff redundancies.

-From the business point of view, Dacre's time as editor has been highly successful: "no editor can point to rises in sales that come anywhere near Dacre's in the [first] 10 years that he has been in the job", wrote Simon O'Hagan in 2002.
+From the business point of view, Dacre's time as editor was highly successful: "no editor can point to rises in sales that come anywhere near Dacre's in the [first] 10 years that he has been in the job", wrote Simon O'Hagan in 2002.
 In his first decade as editor of the Mail, circulation rose by 805,000 in a declining market for tabloid newspapers, although the rise in circulation was helped by the closure of the Today newspaper.
 Circulation peaked in 2003 with daily sales of 2.5 million copies, but by 2018 was down to 1.4 million.
 However, the Mail Group's website Mailonline has overtaken The New York Times as the English-language title with the largest reach.
-Although the website reprints content from the newspaper, as well as generating its own material, responsibility for it is delegated to Martin Clarke as Dacre does not use a computer.
+Although the website reprints content from the newspaper, as well as generating its own material, responsibility for it was delegated to Martin Clarke as Dacre does not use a computer.
 Dacre received a bonus of £263,388 (as revealed in the 2016 DGMT annual report) for his involvement in the company's consumer digital media.

 On 24 May 2016, Lord Rothermere issued a company profit's warning to the city and the share price fell by almost 10%.